ved4589ved/ved4589ved/README.md

 - 👋 Hi, I’m ved prakash
-- 👀 I’m interested in Data Science specially NLP and time series.
+- 👀 I’m interested in Financial time series.
-- 💞️ I’m looking to collaborate on NLP
+- 💞️ I’m looking to collaborate on Financial time series
 - 📫 you can reach me at ved4589@gmail.com

 <!---